GetMetaMap/metamap-reactnative-plugin/docs/mati-reactNative.md

     </p>
     </details>

-## Reinstall the React Native Plugin
+## Reinstall Mati for React Native

-To reinstall the Mati React Native plugin, you will need to:
+To reinstall Mati for React Native, you will need to:

-1. Uninstall the your current version of the plugin:
+1. Uninstall the your current version of Mati:
     ```bash
     npm uninstall react-native-mati-global-id-sdk
     ```
-1. Install the latest version of the plugin:
+1. Install the latest version of Mati:
     ```bash
     npm install https://github.com/MatiFace/react-native-mati-global-id-sdk.git --save
     ```